 The vitamin aisle is looking a little more colorful these days.
 That’s because a newer form is growing in popularity: gummy vitamins.
-These chewable supplements seem to be all the rage these days.
+These chewable dietary supplements seem to be all the rage these days.
 Kids love them, and adults aren’t embarrassed to admit they love them too.
 And they’re great for those who have trouble swallowing pills.

 First, it may help to understand what melatonin is before you pop one in your mouth.

 Melatonin is a naturally occurring hormone that our brain’s pineal (a small, pea-shaped) gland produces that regulates our body’s circadian rhythm or body clock and helps us transition from sleep and wake.
-Some people inherently have less melatonin, but there are many things that can mess with our clock—things like technology right before bed, stress, what we eat and drink and the environment in which we sleep.
+Some people inherently have less melatonin, but there are many things that can mess with our sleep cycle—things like technology right before bed, stress, what we eat and drink and the environment in which we sleep.

 “A lot of people who suffer from poor sleep may be desperate for a quick fix and may assume supplements are a safe and effective measure to take,” said Joyce Lee-Iannotti, MD, a neurologist and sleep medicine specialist with Banner Brain & Spine.
 “While sleep gummies may help induce sleep, they aren’t a magic chew, especially if you’ve got an unresolved or underlying issue.”